foerstj/pentachoron-garden/README.md

 - No known incompatibilities.

 ## Attribution
-- Music by Alexander Nakarada, https://www.serpentsoundstudios.com
+- Music by Alexander Nakarada https://creatorchords.com/
 - Hi-res textures of upscaled plants by AntonioR (HRT mod)